United States national cricket team: 2000–09

-USA finished sixth in the 2001 ICC Trophy, their best performance to date.
+The U.S. finished sixth in the 2001 ICC Trophy, their best performance to date.
 They have also played in every edition of the ICC Americas Championship, winning in 2002.

 In 2004, the United States cricket team played a first-class match as part of the first ICC Intercontinental Cup.
 The matches against Canada and Bermuda were the first in many years.
 The team won the ICC 6 Nations Challenge beating Scotland, Namibia, the Netherlands, and the UAE on net run rate by 0.028 of a run.

 Winning the ICC Six Nations meant that they qualified for the ICC Champions Trophy 2004 in England.
-Here the USA played their first ever One Day International match against New Zealand at The Oval on September 10, 2004.
+Here the U.S. played their first One Day International match against New Zealand at The Oval on September 10, 2004.

-The US side was beaten by New Zealand and lost to Australia in the tournament, as well.
+The U.S. side was beaten by New Zealand and lost to Australia in the tournament, as well.

-The 2005 ICC Trophy represented a chance for the US to re-establish themselves on the world stage and qualify for the 2007 World Cup.
+The 2005 ICC Trophy represented a chance for the U.S. to re-establish themselves on the world stage and qualify for the 2007 World Cup.
 A poor showing saw them finish at the bottom of their group, with four losses and a match abandoned due to rain from their five group fixtures.
 This failure robbed the USA of the prize of full One Day International status on offer to the World Cup qualifiers.
-This failure was compounded on August 9, 2005, when the ICC removed the US from the 2005 ICC Intercontinental Cup after legal disputes prevented them from naming a squad.
+This failure was compounded on August 9, 2005, when the ICC removed the U.S. from the 2005 ICC Intercontinental Cup after legal disputes prevented them from naming a squad.

 The United States made their return to international cricket in August 2006 when they participated in Division One of the ICC Americas Championship in Canada.
 They finished second in the five team tournament.

 In 2007 the United States were to visit Darwin, Australia to take part in Division Three of the ICC World Cricket League.
 A top two finish in this tournament would have qualified them for Division Two of the same tournament later in the year.
 However, amid internal disputes over the constitution of the USACA, the team was forced to withdraw after the ICC suspended the USACA in March 2007.
 The dispute was resolved in early 2008, and the suspension was lifted on April 1 of that year.

 The team's reinstatement permitted them to enter the World Cricket League in Division Five for 2008 in Jersey.
 The team made it through the Group Stage tied for first in their division with a 4–0–0 record (one match abandoned), but lost both their semi-final match with Jersey and their third-place play-off with Nepal.